Laurence Sterne's correspondence with Elizabeth Draper: Sterne and Draper's relationship

 While Draper was in London, they exchanged tokens of affection and were the subject of some gossip, but historians consider it unlikely that their relationship became sexual.
 Sterne gave Draper a complete set of his books, a signet ring to seal letters with, and a mezzotint copy of his portrait by Joshua Reynolds; and Draper gave him a miniature portrait of herself.
 As was common in the eighteenth century, they wrote letters to be carried just a few blocks between their London residences.
 Sterne often showed off Draper's letters and her portrait (mounted in his snuffbox), to an extent that earned him some mockery.
 The scandalous nature of their public flirtation was intensified by Sterne's occupation as a clergyman.
-The difference in their ages was also substantial, Sterne being fifty-four to Draper's twenty-three.
+The difference in their ages was also substantial, Sterne being fifty-three to Draper's twenty-two.

 Draper left London in March 1767, after only three months together with Sterne.
-Sterne saw her off from London; she travelled from there to Gravesend to board the Lord Chatham, which departed on March 30.
+Sterne saw her off from London; she travelled from there to Gravesend to board the Earl of Chatham, which departed on April 3.
 While she waited for her ship, Sterne wrote her a letter expressing his love, and declaring a desire for marriage if their respective spouses died.
 (Note: This letter reads: "Talking of widows—pray, Eliza, if ever you are such, do not think of giving yourself to some wealthy nabob—because I design to marry you myself—My wife cannot live long ... and I know not the woman I should like so well for her substitute as yourself.")
 As part of the home renovations he undertook at Shandy Hall, he prepared a room with her in mind, which is still known as "Eliza's room".
 They never saw each other again, as Sterne died one year later.